tommilligan/python-bugs-in-rust/src/mutation_by_reference.md

     print(numbers)
 ```

-We assign two pieces of data in an array, an modify one of them.
+We assign two pieces of data in an array, and modify one of them.
 As expected, we get:

 ```python